Adrian Vowles: Castleford Tigers

-In 1997, Vowles moved to England to play with Castleford (Heritage № 739).
+In 1997, Vowles moved to England to play with Castleford.
 In his first season with the club, he played 30 games, scoring eight tries.
 In 1998, he played 23 games, scoring six tries.
 Vowles enjoyed a breakout season in 1999, being named at lock in the Super League Dream Team and winning the Man of Steel award, becoming the first Castleford player and first Queenslander to do so.
 In 2000, Vowles represented Scotland at the 2000 Rugby League World Cup, starting at lock in all three of their pool games, scoring one try.
 In 2001, he once again represented Scotland in a 42–20 win over France.

 In 2003, Vowles returned to the club to play the last three games of the 2003 season after being granted a release by Wakefield.
 He returned to the Tigers again in 2005 for a brief spell in their promotion winning season in the Championship.